 Simple add-ons make life much easier to get the logs and insights into the application, helping us to move our applications to the next level.

 Other Cloud Services

 The Cloud is still the ultimate answer when it comes to application deployment in this day and age.
 Furthermore, many cloud providers make it easy to access logs and monitor your application.

 Ruby developers need the best access to their logs in order to better serve their end users.
-With plenty of options, from gems right in the code to using the tools provided by hosts, it should be easier than ever to see how your application is functioning and discover ways to make it better.
+With plenty of options, from gems right in the code to use the tools provided by hosts, it should be easier than ever to see how your application is functioning and discover ways to make it better.